- Onward Israel Alumni Advisory Council

 Onward Israel Alumni Advisory Council

 The Onward Israel Alumni Advisory Council brings together a group of high-level and critically thinking Onward Israel alumni, committed to assisting Onward Israel continued growth and development, to advise staff and lay leaders on issues related to Onward Israel programs.
-Our inaugural 2019-2020 cohort are leaders in the Onward Israel community who help shape the programs future and assure its success.
+Now in its second cohort. the 2020-2021 Council are leaders in the Onward Israel community who help shape the programs future and assure its success.

 Ally Chelst, Onward Israel jInternship ALT Inspired, 2018

 Ally is a fellow for the American Jewish Committee’s (AJC) Belfer Institute for Latino and Latin American Affairs in Washington, DC where she facilitates legislative and diplomatic outreach and coordinates logistics for high-level diplomatic events.
 Ally graduated cum laude and Phi Beta Kappa from the University of Delaware in May 2019, where she majored Spanish, Italian and Hebrew and minored in Latin American Studies and Jewish Studies.
 Ally studied abroad in Rome and Tel Aviv, and participated in JInternship’s Alt Inspired 2 in Jerusalem during the summer of 2018.
 During her summer on JInternship, Ally interned at Daniella’s Den, a rehabilitative day center for youth dealing with eating disorders and mental health issues.
 Her time in Israel inspired her to pursue a career in the Jewish non-profit sector, and it has made her the unwavering advocate for the Jewish people that she is today.
 Ally is passionate about engaging Jewish communities both domestically and abroad.
 She hopes that her cross-cultural experiences will allow her to help expand Onward Israel’s programming to include more participants from all over the world.